Loading...

 (D) that all completed work pursuant to an asbestos abatement permit is in substantial compliance with the approved asbestos abatement permit construction documents.

 (3) Final inspection reports shall be filed with the DEP on A-TR1 form.
-Records of final inspections made by registered design professionals shall be maintained by such persons for a period of six years after final inspection, or for such other period as the commissioner shall require, and shall be made available within 72 hours.
+Records of final inspections made by registered design professionals must be maintained by such persons for a period of six years after final inspection, or for such other period as the commissioner shall require, and shall be made available within 72 hours.
 These records may be maintained in an electronic recordkeeping system instead of in paper form.
+Records must be stored in a manner that minimizes the possibility of water damage.
+The registered design professional must immediately notify DEP if any records are lost, damaged or destroyed.

 (d) Duration of Permit.
 An asbestos abatement permit shall expire upon the earlier of one year from the date of issuance or when terminated pursuant to one of the following: